Hinckley says he’s sorry for shooting that wounded Reagan

 Jurors found Hinckley not guilty by reason of insanity and he spent decades at a mental hospital in Washington.
 He began making visits to his parents’ home in Williamsburg, Virginia, in the early 2000s.
 A 2016 court order granted him permission to live with his mother full time, albeit under various restrictions, after experts said his mental illness had been in remission for decades.

 He signed a lease on a one-bedroom apartment in the area last year and has been living alone there with his cat, according to court documents.
 His mother died in July.
+He’s also been releasing songs and looking for a venue willing to let him sing and play guitar before a live audience. and posting videos of himself singing and playing a guitar on YouTube.

 Hinckley had previously been under restrictions that barred him from owning a gun, using drugs or alcohol or contacting members of the victims’ families.
 But a federal judge in Washington had said months ago that he would free Hinckley from those restrictions if he remained mentally stable.
 Those restrictions were lifted on June 15.